SamadiPour/bonbast/README.md

 This is useful if you want to see the prices for a specific date.
 You can use the `-d` or `--date` argument to specify the date.
 The date must be in the format `YYYY-MM-DD` or `YYYY/MM/DD`.
 Also, the date needs to be Gregorian.

+The date is valid from 2012-10-09 to one day before the current date.

 ![bonbast_history](https://user-images.githubusercontent.com/24422125/194708555-fb5ada09-8e74-497d-8b61-74f27dea9220.png)

 ## Convert